 Similarly, mediation is not best suited when there is fear for the children’s safety.

 In some relationships, one spouse may be less willing to mediate.
 Still, depending on your situation, approaching your spouse about mediation may be worth a try.

 To help get your spouse on board, it’s a good idea to fully understand the divorce mediation process and find a good divorce mediator before you present them with the idea of mediating your divorce.

 When broaching the conversation of divorce mediation with your spouse, be patient and empathetic.
 Your spouse may refuse at first simply because they don’t know what mediation is or how it works.
 Gently provide information about the benefits of mediation and explain that you can attend a no-obligation free consultation to learn more before making a decision.

 Offering to pay for the first session yourself can be helpful.
 Remember that mediation tends to cost far less than litigation — so if you can get them in the door and their experience is positive, they become more open to mediation.

 Hiring a divorce attorney can cause unnecessary conflict since the attorney’s role is to fight for their client, not reach a mutual agreement.
-Although we believe people should always have access to legal advice, a mediator can help divorcing couples avoid problems while also speeding up the process and saving both spouses a lot of money.
+Although we believe people should always have access to legal advice, a divorce mediator can help divorcing couples avoid problems while also speeding up the process and saving both spouses a lot of money.

 At the Aurit Center, both spouses can meet in neutral territory to discuss their interests cooperatively.
 This can help finalize their divorce more quickly, save them money, reduce resentment or hard feelings, reduce stress, and protect their children emotionally and psychologically.